-Furniture (or möbel as it is known in Sweden and IKEA) is at the core of these films and acts as a companion to our characters throughout their stories, identifying who they are at every stage of life from childhood to parenthood.
+Furniture (or möbel as it is known in Sweden and IKEA) accompanies our characters throughout their stories, identifying who they are at every stage of life from childhood to parenthood.

-As such, the furniture in their homes should reflect the changes in their personality, as well as their professional and personal lives.
+The furniture in their homes should reflect the changes in their personality, as well as their professional and personal lives.
 As our characters' lifestyles shift from youthful independence to familial interdependence, so should the spaces they inhabit and the furniture that fills them.